Fort Lauderdale Personal Injury Lawyers Logo

 Compassionate Wrongful Death Attorneys: Guiding Families Through Difficult Times

-The unexpected death of a loved one is always an emotionally traumatic time for the surviving family.
+The unexpected death of a loved one is always an emotionally traumatic time for the surviving family member.
 In some cases, the deceased may have been the breadwinner for the family, and the sudden loss can immediately create a series of immense financial problems.
-Contact our Fort Lauderdale wrongful death lawyers today.
+Contact our Fort Lauderdale wrongful death lawyer today.

 When a person’s death is the result of someone else’s negligence, certain surviving family members can be entitled to compensation for these challenges they now face.
-While legal action is not the first thing that comes to mind during these intense periods of grief, it remains critical to understand that families only have two years in most cases to commence wrongful death actions in Florida.
-Contact our personal injury lawyers today at 954-500-4878 to get your claim started.
+While legal action is not the first thing that comes to mind during these intense periods of grief, it remains critical to understand that families only have two years in most wrongful death cases to commence wrongful death actions in Florida.
+Contact our personal injury lawyers today to get your wrongful death claim started.

 Broward County Wrongful Death Lawyer

-The wrongful death lawyers at Englander Peebles understand that families who have recently lost loved ones are not terribly interested in making court appearances and filing paperwork.
-That is why our firm can handle all of these requirements on your behalf so you can take the time you need to grieve and adjust to life after your loss.
+The Fort Lauderdale wrongful death lawyers at Englander Peebles understand that families who have recently lost loved ones are not terribly interested in making court appearances and filing paperwork.
+That is why our law firm can handle all of these legal processes on your behalf so you can take the time you need to grieve and adjust to life after your loss.

 Our Fort Lauderdale wrongful death attorneys are prepared to investigate the true cause of your loved one’s death and work to make sure all negligent parties are held accountable.
-Call us or contact us online today to find out how we can help you.
+Call us or contact us online today to find out how our Fort Lauderdale wrongful death lawyer can help you.
 The consultation is free and comes with no obligations on your part.

 What is the Florida Wrongful Death Act?